RavenInAWillowTree/CanvasBot/README.md

 Allows you to set predetermined responses to question keys.
 Support for bot non-user and user specific responses.

-## Developing Extensions
+## Developing Extensions for CanvasBot

+### 1. Defining an Extension:

-CanvasBot is built using `lightbulb v3` and keeps track of them in the `config.json`.
-An extension will not be loaded if it is not defined, or raises an error during load.
+CanvasBot keeps track of extensions in the `config.json`.
+An extension will not be loaded if it is not defined, or raises an error during its load attempt.
 Here is an example definition:

 ```json
 {